Home > Thai Curries > Low Carb Thai Green Curry

 How to Make Zucchini Noodles

 After many attempts with spiralizers, I ended up with this mandolin, and have loved it!
-It’s compact and multi-function, which is a must in my book for a kitchen gadget.
+It’s compact and multi-function, a must in my book for any kitchen gadget.

 Fork holding zucchini noodles and chicken over bowl.